SuoweiHu/blog.simon-hu.org/content/posts/2025/2025-01-16 Sony A7M4 Image Format/index.md

 ## Intuition

-During a recent trip to Sydney, I found myself without a laptop and with only a single SD card in my camera.
-I was constantly worried about running out of memory, although I managed to capture all my photos without any issues.
-Once I returned home, I immediately began searching online for the largest SD card available.
-I was surprised to discover a dramatic difference in prices between V30 to V90 SD cards.
+During a recent trip to Sydney, I found myself in a condition where there's only a single SD card with me, and I've forgotten my laptop at home for data export.
+So...
+I had to make sure I take every single shot carefully and not to use burst short to bloat up the memory, but this seems challenging since I am mostly walking down the CBD avenue and doing stree photography, not to mention I was constantly worried about running out of memory, although I managed to capture all my photos without any issues.
+As a result, once I returned home, I immediately began searching online for the largest SD card available, so I won't have to be in the same dilemma agin.
+However, I was surprised to discover a dramatic difference in prices between V30 to V90 SD cards.

 | Storage Size | V30 | V60 | V90  |